ericoporto/ags-manual-wiki/_Feature_Rooms.md

 ### Hotspots

 Hotspots are parts of the room background that may be interacted with by the player.
-They are drawn on a "hotspot mask" room layer, were each color index correspond to a respective hotspot, and Hotspot 0 is treated as "no hotspot".
+They are drawn on a "hotspot mask" room layer, where each color index correspond to a respective hotspot, and Hotspot 0 is treated as "no hotspot".

-Hotspots do not have any visual representation of their own, they rather use the room background for that.
+Hotspots do not have any visual representation of their own, they rather rely on the room background for that.
 That's why hotspots are commonly used to add interaction to certain areas, or things drawn on the room background that *do not change position or shape*.

 Hotspots can react to following:
 * Player clicking on them;